snez17/discrete-optimization-tasks/README.md

 Currently, I'm a graduate program student at Center of Mathematical Finance and School of Analytics.
 Below, I will list the files that contain my projects.

-1. "SCM analytics PuLP"
+1. "SCM analytics PuLP" (September 2023)

    There I solved a couple of Linear programming tasks in different ways, inc. tasks for the datacamp course "Supply Chain Analytics in Python" (certified)

-3. "Project Python Mitrovich"
+2. "Project Python Mitrovich" (March 2023)

    There I`ve done my homework for the Python course at the university.

-4. "NLP tasks"
+3. "NLP tasks" (July 2023)

    There is my entry task for math school at Novosibirsk State University.

+4. "Insurance cost" (March 2023)

+   There is my homework for thr university course on econometrics (need to add comments and interpretations)

-6. Value at Risk analysis
+5. Value at Risk analysis (December 2020)

    There I`ve done my homework for the Quantitative Analytics program (CMF HSE).

-8. "Insurance cost"

-   homework for university course on econometrics (need to add comments and interpretations)